 Somu Subramaniam is the co-founder and Managing Partner of New Science Ventures.
-Somu serves on the Board of Directors of Achronix Semiconductor Corporation, Ralexar Therapeutics, Ario Pharmaceuticals, Cambridge Epigenetix, Dali Wireless, Oxyrane UK, Resolve Therapeutics, Svelte Medical Systems, Vascular Therapies, Vaultive, and iCAD.
-Somu has also served on the Boards of Dezima Pharma (acquired by Amgen), Ception Therapeutics (acquired by Cephalon), BioVex (acquired by Amgen), Lightwire (acquired by Cisco) and K2M (acquired by Welsh Carson).
+Somu serves on the Board of Directors of Achronix Semiconductor Corporation, Ralexar Therapeutics, Cambridge Epigenetix, Dali Wireless, Oxyrane, Resolve Therapeutics, Svelte Medical Systems, Vascular Therapies, Vaultive, and iCAD.
+Somu has also served on the Boards of Dezima Pharma (acquired by Amgen), Ception Therapeutics (acquired by Cephalon), BioVex (acquired by Amgen), Lightwire (acquired by Cisco), K2M (acquired by Welsh Carson) and Akarna Therapeutics (acquired by Allergan).
 Prior to founding NSV, Somu was a director at McKinsey & Company where he advised leading multinational companies in the pharmaceuticals, medical devices, biotechnology, photonics, software and semiconductor industries.
 At McKinsey, Somu was leader of the Strategy Practice, the Technology Practice, the Biotechnology Group, and the Healthcare Practice.
 He also served on the firm’s Investment Committee and led its Equity Portfolio Committee.
 Somu holds a B.Tech. degree from the Indian Institute of Technology and an M.B.A. from Harvard Business School.

-Tom Lavin is a co-founder of New Science Ventures and its Chief Financial Officer, responsible for financial, legal and administrative matters.
-He serves on the Board of Directors for Achronix Semiconductor Corporation, Light Sciences Oncology, and RF Arrays, Inc. and is an observer on the boards of Vorago, Juventas Therapeutics, Therox and Directed Sensing.
+Tom Lavin is a co-founder and Partner of New Science Ventures.
+He serves on the Board of Directors for Achronix Semiconductor Corporation and Light Sciences Oncology and is an observer on the boards of Vorago, Juventas Therapeutics and Therox.
 He formerly served on the Board of Celleration (acquired by Aliqua).
 Prior to NSV, he was a senior professional in finance and investment banking for over 30 years.
 Tom has extensive experience in private and public equity and debt transactions, mergers and acquisitions and financial restructurings in the U.S. and abroad.
 He was head of real estate investment banking at First Boston and Smith Barney and head of commercial mortgage lending at MetLife.
 Tom holds an A.B. degree in Government from Wesleyan University and an M.B.A. from Harvard Business School.

 Grace Colón joined New Science Ventures in January 2014 and is currently a Senior Advisor to the firm.
 She serves on the Boards of ProterixBio (Executive Chairman; formerly CEO); Paradigm Diagnostics and PerceptiMed.
 She is also CEO of Incarda Therapeutics; advisor of Kiverdi and is on the Board of Cocoon Biotech.
 Prior to NSV, Grace was President of the Industrial Products Division and Senior Vice President at Intrexon Corporation and held several senior leadership roles at Gilead Sciences and Affymetrix.
 While at Affymetrix, she was also founding Chief Operating Officer of the International Genomics Consortium.
 Earlier in her career Grace worked at McKinsey & Company, where she served clients in Healthcare, High Tech, Consumer Goods and Venture Capital.
 She was also an engineer with Merck & Co. in France.
 From 2014 she has served on the Advisory Board of the Miller Center for Social Entrepreneurship at Santa Clara University.
 Grace holds a B.S. degree in Chemical Engineering from the University of Pennsylvania (where she was a Benjamin Franklin Scholar) and a Ph.D. in Chemical Engineering (with a focus on biochemical engineering) from the Massachusetts Institute of Technology.